 Problem #3: New Entrepreneurs & Small Business Owners Face Issues with Cash Flow

 It’s not easy starting a business.
 And I know I’m one of the lucky ones.
-My business essentially consists of me, my phone and my laptop.
-Most small business have way more overhead costs such as a office or retail space, staff and equipment.
-Because of this, many small businesses struggle to get off the ground due to lack of cash flow.
+My business essentially consists of me, my phone, and my laptop.
+Most small businesses have way more overhead costs such as an office or retail space, staff, and equipment.
+Because of this, many small businesses struggle to get off the ground due to a lack of cash flow.

-You know the saying “You need to spend money to make money”?
+Do you know the saying “You need to spend money to make money”?
 Well, it’s absolutely true!
 The more I’ve invested in my business, the more revenue I’ve earned.
 But when you don’t have the cash, you can’t invest in your business.
-This forces you to do the best you can with the revenue you earn, grants and start-up loans, without much of a long-term financial management plan.
+This forces you to do the best you can with the revenue you earn, grants, and start-up loans, without much of a long-term financial management plan.

 Solution: Make Funding More Readily Available & Help Guide New Businesses Towards Success